Non-planar degenerations and related fundamental groups: Preliminaries and details of the algorithm

+In this section, we provide some basic background and outline process steps.
+We recommend \cite{2008} as a source for relevant background about degenerations of projective structures.
+Calabri-Ciliberto-Flamini-Miranda and Ciliberto-Lopez-Miranda are among the pioneers in research on degenerations and from their works \cite{CCFM,CLM} one can get a basic understanding of this subject.
+The book \cite{GoWed} gives us an excellent background about projective varieties and affine algebraic sets along with their topological properties.
+The book \cite{Barth} is a cornerstone for understanding algebraic surfaces and their properties.
+Brazas \cite{brazas}, Auroux-Donaldson-Katzarkov-Yotov \cite{ADKY}, and Amram-Friedman-Teicher \cite{AFT09,AFT03} supply some background and examples on fundamental groups.

-In this subsection, we explain the algorithm of degeneration and regeneration that provides, for some $ n $, a fundamental group of the Galois cover of an algebraic surface embedded in projective space $ \mathbb{CP}^n $.
-We take a generic projection of the surface $X$ onto the projective plane $ \mathbb{CP}^2$.
+We explain the algorithm of degeneration and regeneration that provides a fundamental group of the Galois cover of an algebraic surface embedded in projective space $\mathbb{CP}^n $.
+We take a generic projection of the surface $X$ onto the projective plane $\mathbb{CP}^2$.
 We get the branch curve $S$ in $\mathbb{CP}^2$.
-It is possible to get a substantial amount of information about $X$.
-Still, because $S$ is very difficult to describe, and information about braids and groups is not easy to get, we will use the process of degeneration, as described in Definition \ref{deg-def}.
+The branch curve $S$ indicates singularities and the overall shape of the surface $X$.
+Since $S$ is very difficult to describe, we will use the process of degeneration, as indicated in Definition \ref{deg-def}.